Sharpness-aware Quantization for Deep Neural Networks: Preliminary

-where $T_w^{-1}(\cdot)$ and $T_z^{-1}(\cdot)$ are the inverse functions of $T_w(\cdot)$ and $T_z(\cdot)$, respectively.
 During training, the rounding operation $\lfloor \cdot \rceil$ is non-differentiable.
-Following~\cite{zhou2016dorefa,hubara2016binarized}, we apply the straight through estimation (STE)~\cite{bengio2013estimating} to approximate the gradient of the rounding operator for backward propagation.
+To overcome this issue, following~\cite{zhou2016dorefa,hubara2016binarized}, we apply the straight-through estimation (STE)~\cite{bengio2013estimating} to approximate the gradient of the rounding operator by identity mapping for \jing{backpropagation}, namely, $\partial \bar{z}/ \partial \hat{z} \approx 1$.

-\subsection{Sharpness-aware minimization}
+\subsection{Sharpness-Aware Minimization}

-Without loss of generality, let $\mS=\{(\bx_i, y_i)\}_{i=1}^n$ be the training data and $\bw$ be the trainable parameters of a model.
-The goal of model training is to minimize the empirical risk $\mL_S(\bw)=\frac{1}{n}\sum_{i=1}^nl(\bw,\bx_i, y_i)$, where $l(\bw,\bx_i, y_i)$ is a loss function for the sample $(\bx_i, y_i)$.
-Instead of seeking a single minimum with low loss, sharpness-aware minimization~\cite{foret2021sharpnessaware} (SAM) seeks a region that has uniformly low training loss (both low loss and flat curvature).
-Specifically, the formulation of SAM is a min-max optimization problem which is defined as
+Without loss of generality, let $\mS=\{(\bx_i, y_i)\}_{i=1}^n$ be the training data.
+The goal of model training is to minimize the empirical risk $\mL(\bw)=\frac{1}{n}\sum_{i=1}^n \ell(\bw,\bx_i, y_i)$, where $\ell(\bw,\bx_i, y_i)$ is a loss function for the sample $(\bx_i, y_i)$ with model weights $\bw$.
+Instead of seeking a single \jing{place with a local minimal loss}, Sharpness-Aware Minimization~\cite{foret2021sharpnessaware} (SAM) seeks a region that has uniformly low training loss (both low loss and low curvature), which can be formulated as a min-max optimization problem as